gnomey2/Create-Sound-of-Steam-Tuning-Wrench/README.md

 **Survival Use:** the wrench will take redstone links from your inventory when using.
 It will not work if there are none left.

+# Future Plans

+* Placing links on sides of windchests
+* Replacing existing links
+* Mutations
+* Ponder if necessary

 # Credits
-Thank you to ABathInThyme for writing the origonal script and lots of KubeJs help!
+Thank you to ABathInThyme for writing the original script and lots of KubeJs help!